 I honestly have nothing against the Xiaomi Mi Mix Fold as it’s obviously perfect even though the fact that it’s a foldable device will still be its biggest drawback just like other foldable flagships on this list.

 Hopefully, all the foldable devices that will be released in 2022 will become even more practical and powerful at the same time.

-While there are some other models such as the Motorola RAZR Fold, the Royole FlexPai 2, and even the Microsoft Surface Duo all of which are great devices in their own ways, the reason they are not on this list is because some of them aren’t as good as the ones on this list while the Surface Duo isn’t what I’d consider a truly “foldable” smartphone.
+While there are some other models such as the Motorola RAZR Fold, the Royole FlexPai 2, and even the Microsoft Surface Duo all of which are great devices in their own ways, the reason they are not on this list is that some of them aren’t as good as the ones on this list while the Surface Duo isn’t what I’d consider a truly “foldable” smartphone.

-It’s more of a 2-in-1 smartphone just like the LG Velvet that has a secondary display that can attached or detached.
+It’s more of a 2-in-1 smartphone just like the LG Velvet that has a secondary display that can be attached or detached.
 However, as the year continues, smartphone makers will surely release newer versions of their current foldable flagships and we will surely update our list depending on how great the new releases are.
 And that is why you need to subscribe to Brumpost’s Newsletter in order to get updated constantly.